Saturday, October 21

-We consider complete applications year round and we give priority to applicants who apply by official deadlines.
-Late applications will be considered if places are still availablefor the fall term only.
+We consider complete applications year round and give priority to applicants who apply by official deadlines.

 Human Environment alumni have established careers in a range fields including environmental impact assessment, resource conservation, urban and regional planning, housing and community development, and teaching.
 Recent graduates have become researchers with the NAFTA Commission for Environmental Cooperation and the Secretariat of the UN Convention on Biodiversity.

 Major in Human Environment

 This program can act as a gateway to a variety of new exciting opportunities.